i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 Possible candidates GSSPs considered so far are at Mt.
 Crussol or Canjuers (SE France) and Fornazzo (Sicily, S. Italy).

 The convenor of the Tithonian Working Group is Federico Olóriz Sáez, Departamento de Estratigrafía y Paleontología, Facultad de Ciencias – Universidad de Granada, Av.
-Fuentenueva s/n – 18071 Granada, e-mail: foloriz[AT]ugr.es
+Fuentenueva s/n – 18071 Granada, e-mail: foloriz[AT]ugr.es.
+The working group is currently being redefined so if you are interested in being considered please contact Angela Coe.

 **Papers on sections that are also relevant include:**